kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ## Platform-Agnostic sharing with Kedro-viz

 As of Kedro-Viz version 7.1.0, we introduced the `kedro viz build` command.
 When a user runs this command from the command line interface (CLI), it will create a `build` folder within their Kedro project.
-The `build` folder contains a static Kedro-Viz app package, which users can be used as a source to publish to any static website hosting platforms.
+The `build` folder contains a static Kedro-Viz app package, which can be used as a source to publish to any static website hosting platforms.

 Some suggested platforms that have been explored with `kedro viz build` include:
 * For static website hosting platforms like GitHub Pages: